 Srinagar – Leh Bus Service, JK SRTC and Others | Economical mode of travel

 JKSRTC ply buses on Srinagar – Leh Highway which are available at Srinagar Bus Stand near TRC Dal Lake and near Polo Ground in Leh.
-I guess JKSRTC have both Standard as well as semi-deluxe buses which run Srinagar – Leh Highway with the cost of about Rs 700 – Rs 800 for Standard bus and Rs 800 – Rs 900 for semi-deluxe types.
-There are also few private bus operators running semi-deluxe buses between Srinagar – Leh who charge about Rs 1000 – Rs 1100 per seat.
+JKSRTC have both, standard as well as semi-deluxe buses which run on Srinagar – Leh Highway.